 - The Screwtape Letters by C.S.
 Lewis - A delightful read that real makes you question your philosophy.
 I have a theory that if you read LOTR and The Screwtape Letters alongside each they will sync up like Darkside of the Moon and the Wizard of Oz.
 I'm kidding... only a little.

-- Any collection of Calvin and Hobbes Comic Strips by Bill Watterson - I truly believe every child should grow up reading and re-read these.
+- The Complete Calvin and Hobbes by Bill Watterson - I truly believe every child should grow up reading and re-read these.

 - The Harry Potter Series by J.K.
 Rowling - An amazing collection of excellent storytelling that can grow with you from childhood through adulthood.
 I look forward to the day I share these with my children.